 In the end, adoptive parents control open adoptions.
 Don’t promise an expectant mother that she can control the level of openness.
 She can’t.
 She can choose a family who seems to want the same level of openness that she does, but she can’t control what happens after the ink is dry.
-Even states with legally enforceable open adoption agreements will not generally intervene if either party violates said agreement.
+Even states with legally enforceable open adoption agreements will not generally intervene if either party violates the said agreement.

 10. Closed adoptions are so 1940.

 Closed adoptions are worse for the adoptee, and that’s who we’re supposed to be concerned about here.
-Open adoptions don’t solve all of adoption’s problems, but research tells us that they do help adoptees and birth parents throughout their lives.
+Open adoptions don’t solve all of the adoption’s problems, but research tells us that they do help adoptees and birth parents throughout their lives.
 Adoption professionals should offer closed adoptions only in the rare circumstance where the child’s safety is in question.
 Otherwise, they should espouse at least semi-open adoption, in which communication goes through the agency, until such a time that the parties feel they can communicate with one another directly.

 11. Know your partners.

-Before referring anyone—hopeful adoptive parents or expectant parents—to another professional, make sure that professional is ethical and competent.
+Before referring anyone—hopeful adoptive parents or expectant parents—to another professional, make sure that the professional is ethical and competent.
 This should be a no-brainer, but I can tell you from experience that sometimes all one professional has is one other guy in the same ZIP code to refer.
 Do your homework.
 Call a prospective referral as an expectant parent and again as an adoptive parent.
 Based on those experiences, would you want to use that professional?
 Which leads directly to . . .

 12. Be the professional you would want your daughter to use.